 Capture One Pricing and Alternate Versions

-You can buy a perpetual license of Capture One for US$320, or Subscribe monthly for the full version at US$20.33 or US$14.98 for specific brands.
+You can buy a perpetual license of Capture One Pro, or Subscribe monthly.
 There is also a free scaled-down version called Capture One Express for Fujifilm and Sony cameras.

 How Good is Affinity Photo When Compared to Adobe Photoshop?

 Many photo editors try to emulate or copy Photoshop, and that’s for a good reason.
 Photoshop is the most used image editing software the world over and has been for decades.